Prayers for Bobby

-Prayers for Bobby is a televised drama film that premiered on the Lifetime network on January 24, 2009.
-The film is based on the book of the same name by Leroy F. Aarons, which is itself based on the true story of the life and legacy of Bobby Griffith, a young gay man who killed himself in 1983 due to his mother's homophobia.
+Prayers for Bobby is a 2009 American biographical drama television film directed by Russell Mulcahy from a teleplay by Katie Ford, based on the 1995 non-fiction book by Leroy F. Aarons, which is itself based on the true story of the life and legacy of Bobby Griffith, a gay teenager who killed himself in 1983 due to his mother's homophobia.
 Ryan Kelley stars as Bobby Griffith and Sigourney Weaver portrays his mother Mary.

-The film was watched by more than 6 million viewers during its two-day initial run.
+The film premiered on Lifetime on January 24, 2009, and was watched by over six million viewers during its two-day initial run.
 It received positive reviews from critics and was nominated for two Primetime Emmy Awards: Outstanding Television Movie and Outstanding Lead Actress in a Limited Series or Movie for Weaver, who was also nominated for a Golden Globe Award, and a Screen Actors Guild Award.

 Plot

 Mary Griffith is a devout Christian who raises her four children—Ed, Bobby, Joy, and Nancy—according to the evangelical teachings of her local Presbyterian church in the late 1970s and early 1980s in Walnut Creek, California.

 On the day of his grandmother's birthday party, Bobby is uncomfortable when his family makes homophobic jokes and comments.
-When his sister gifts their grandmother a journal but is rebuked, she lets Bobby have it.
+When his sister gives their grandmother a journal but is rebuked, she lets Bobby have it.
 He often writes in it to vent about his feelings of anxiety and depression.
 Later, when kissing his girlfriend, Bobby becomes uncomfortable when she suggests having sex and apologetically breaks up with her.
 He enters a local gay bar but becomes flustered and leaves.
 On his way out, he sees the local Metropolitan Community Church across the street.
 When he arrives home, he tells Mary he was at church.

 Ed finds Bobby in the aftermath of a suicide attempt with an Aspirin overdose.
 Bobby confides in him that he is gay and begs him not to tell Mary.
 Ed, out of concern for Bobby, tells Mary anyway, who is shaken but confident that willpower and faith will help Bobby.
 She takes him to a conversion therapist who treats him coldly and tells Mary and her husband Robert that homosexuality is the result of inadequate parenting.
 She tells Bobby to pray harder, seeks solace in church activities, and advises Mary to arrange bonding between Bobby and Robert.
 While on a camping trip with Ed and Robert, Bobby explains that he wants to become a writer, which his father dismisses as unrealistic.
 Desperate for Mary's approval, Bobby does what is asked of him, but, through it all, the homophobia in his environment and church, coupled with Mary's embarrassment of him in public, cause him to grow increasingly withdrawn and depressed.